mwaseem75/irisChatGPT/README.md

 #### Create your own chatGPT model by using PDF, work and text documents
 ##### Use ingest function to upload the document
-Copy your document to mgr folder, reposotry already contain which we will load [Defining and Using Classes](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GOBJ)GOBJ from the repository.
-Details
+Copy your document to <ManagerDirectory> folder and then use the below command to ingest the data.
+The repository already contains [Defining and Using Classes](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GOBJ) PDF which we will upload by using the below command
 ```
 set doc = ##class(dc.irisChatGPT).ingest("GOBJ.pdf")
 ```
-##### Now run in
+##### Now we will use personalGPT function for our doucment
 ```
 w chat.personalGPT("Give me details of objects and properties")
 ```